Gozkybrain/ski-music-app/Readme.md

 `Note that this project was first tested with Last.FM API before being integrated on the official API`

-The API from Ski Music is not publicly free, and i do not have the permission to share.
+The API from Ski Music is not publicly free, and i do not have the permission to share, you can integrate to your projects using any API of your choosing.